nsagark/policy-as-code/03-image-verification/README.md

 # Image Verification Policies

 This section demonstrates how to use Kyverno to verify container images using cosign signatures and attestations.
+Using the Cosign project, OCI images may be signed to ensure supply chain security is maintained

 ## Prerequisites